-7. On the Transaction Log page, use the date range boxes near the top of the page to specify the desired date range of entries to export.

-- Dates are formatted as MM/DD/YYYY. - The most recent log entries are shown first. - 8.
+- 7. On the Transaction Log page, use the date/time range boxes near the top of the page to specify the desired date and time range of entries to export. - Dates are formatted as YYYY-MM-DD HH-MM. - The most recent log entries are shown first. - 8.
 To change the number of entries displayed on each page, select a different value from the Transactions per Page box, and then click Show in Browser. - 1,000 exported log entries result in an approximately 0.5 megabyte file. - The Transactions per Page setting does not apply when log entries are supported. - 9.
 Click Save as CSV for comma-separated values or Save as TSV for tab-separated values. - 10.
 Use the browser Save dialog box to specify where to store the file. - 11.
 Use a spreadsheet program or a text editor to open the resulting file.